 Tingala is the first spirit of its kind in the U.S., a liqueur made from flowers with a natural tingling taste.
 Savory, not sweet, handcrafted from real ingredients (no extracts), Tingala is a powerful and versatile way to invigorate cocktails.

-What makes Tingala special?
+Why would you want your mouth to tingle?
 Think of the thrill of first making eye contact with someone, the exhilaration of punching the accelerator of a frighteningly fast sports car, or the rush you get from the throbbing beat of music.
 The way something feels matters.
 It makes us feel alive.
-Tingala’s tactility takes the flavor of mixed drinks from subtle to superb.
+Tingala’s tactility enlivens the taste buds in an unexpected way and takes the flavor of mixed drinks from subtle to superb.

-Tingala gets its tingling taste from fresh spilanthes, or acmella alba, flowers.
+Tingala gets its tingling taste from fresh acmella alba (spilanthes) flowers.
 These small yellow flower buds sometimes also are used as a cocktail garnish.
 The flower is a nearly petalless, inflorescent blossom.
 The plant is a member of the aster and daisy family.

 - Enjoy in cocktails.